patrickmaken/web2sms-client/README.md

 ## Usage

 Before any operation, you must initialize the client by giving it your api_user_id and api_user_secret.
-These values are available in your profile on the platform [https://web2sms237.com](https://web2sms237.com "https://web2sms237.com").
+These values are available in the "API Deleloppers menu" of your customer panel on the platform [https://web2sms237.com/developpers](https://web2sms237.com/developpers).

 ### Send SMS